marcinkuzminski/rhodecode/README.rst

 - full permissions per project read/write/admin access even on mercurial request
 - mako templates let's you cusmotize look and feel of application.
 - diffs annotations and source code all colored by pygments.
-- mercurial branch graph and yui-flot powered graphs with zooming
+- mercurial branch graph and yui-flot powered graphs with zooming and statistics
 - admin interface for performing user/permission managments as well as repository managment.
 - full text search of source codes with indexing daemons using whoosh